Extended Deadline: November 10th 2019, 24:00 hrs

 - Research should be related to the field of complex systems.

-- The application must be pre-approved and signed by the supervisor and co-supervisor or inviter.
+- The final application must be pre-approved and signed by the supervisor and co-supervisor or inviter.

 - The academic activities of the foreign PhD candidates should mainly take place at the CCSS, and the CCSS will provide them office facilities and meeting place.